SeanF7/Six-Degrees-Of-Kevin-Bacon/Readme.md

 ## Neo4j

 This project uses Neo4j as it's database.
 In total the database works out to 7 million nodes with 33 million connections.
 The commands for loading and setting up the database can be found below.
+APOC Must be installed in the database for the queries to work.

 ### Commands